score-spec/docs/content/en/docs/override/_index.md

 ## Override a command

-To override the defaults declared in your `score.yaml` file create a `overrides.score.yaml` file and declare your overrides.
+To override the defaults declared in your `score.yaml` file, create a `overrides.score.yaml` file and declare your overrides.

 1. Create a `score.yaml` file.